-Please remember for Non-Network Benefits, for:
+For Non-Network Benefits, for:

-- A scheduled admission, you must obtain prior authorization from the Claims Administrator five business days before admission. - A non-scheduled admission, you must provide notification as soon as is reasonably possible.
+- A scheduled admission, you must obtain prior authorization from the Claims Administrator five business days before admission. - A non-scheduled admission you must provide notification as soon as is reasonably possible.

 If you do not obtain prior authorization from the Claims Administrator as required, Benefits will be subject to a \$350 reduction.